 Like waxing, sugaring requires some aftercare to maintain health of skin and prevent ingrown hairs (though this is less likely than with waxing!).

 Generally right after getting sugared and for the next 48 hours you should avoid touching, scrubbing or providing any kind of friction to sugared area.
-After 48 hours you should exfoliate every few days using a physical exfoliant or natural loofa.
-Always keep the area moisturized, making sure to apply body oil or cream after bathing.
+After 48 hours you should exfoliate every few days using a physical exfoliant or natural loofa to remove dead skin cells.
+Be sure to use moisture after exfoliating, making sure to apply body oil or lotions after bathing.

 DO NOT shave in between sessions.
 Not only will this lead to ingrown hairs, but it will also defeat the purpose of the long-term benefits of sugaring which includes decreased hair growth.
-Let hair grow to at least a 1/8th an inch before going in for your next appointment.
+Let hair grow to at least a 1/8th an inch before going in for your next sugaring session.

 Can You Sugar Yourself at Home?